 Continues the detailed examination of financial accounting principles in Accounting 210 with emphasis on valuation and disclosure practices pertaining to non-current assets, liabilities and stockholders equity.
+Students will use computer applications and spreadsheet software for problem solving.

 AC 212 Intermediate Accounting III